MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-security-overview-odaa.md

 - If you use your own encryption keys, establish a rigorous key rotation process to uphold security and compliance standards.

-- If you use third-party or Oracle agents on Oracle Database@Azure, ensure these agents are installed in locations that will not be impacted by database or Grid Infrastructure patches.
+- If you use third-party or Oracle agents on Oracle Database@Azure, ensure that these agents are installed in locations that won't be affected by database or grid infrastructure patches.

 ## Next steps